-Christian Vocation & Search for Meaning II
+Religion, Vocation, and the Search for Meaning II

 Honors version of REL 200.
 See REL 200 for content and requirements.

 Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), HON120(The Scholar Citizen); 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I)